Spreading and Structural Balance on Signed Networks: Main results

 \paragraph{Antibalanced networks.} If the network is antibalanced with bipartition $V_1, V_2$, then from Theorem \ref{the:transition-spect}, we have

-thus again, the magnitude of the elements in $\mathbf{W}^t$ evolves as in the simple network ignoring the edge sign, but here the sign pattern alternates over time: when $t$ is odd, the $(i,j)$ element is \textit{negative} if nodes $v_i,v_j\in V_1$ or $v_i,v_j\in V_2$ and positive otherwise; while $t$ is even in the following step, the $(i,j)$ element becomes \textit{positive} if nodes $v_i,v_j\in V_1$ or $v_i,v_j\in V_2$ and negative otherwise.
+thus again, the magnitude of the elements in $\mathbf{W}^t$ evolves as in the simple network ignoring the edge sign, but here the sign pattern (of nonzero elements) alternates over time: when $t$ is odd, the $(i,j)$ element is \textit{negative} if nodes $v_i,v_j\in V_1$ or $v_i,v_j\in V_2$ and positive otherwise; while $t$ is even in the following step, the $(i,j)$ element becomes \textit{positive} if nodes $v_i,v_j\in V_1$ or $v_i,v_j\in V_2$ and negative otherwise.
 Hence, the antibalanced structure is highly unstable.
-Further, if the network is irreducible and aperiodic, then similar to the case of balanced networks, when $t$ is sufficiently large, $\mathbf{W}^t$ can be well approximated by its rank-1 approximation,